Visiting the Vatican - Top tips you need to know!

 I also helped thousands of our guests plan their visits in the 17 years we ran our B&B.

-Based on years of first-hand experience, I know how to tell you what to do and what not to do.
+Based on years of first-hand experience, I know what to do and what not to do.

 You can avoid a stressful visit to the Vatican by reading my tips first!